Tulsa Union Depot: Renaissance

 In 1980, the Williams Companies purchased the structure, and tasked designer Urban Design Group and contractor Manhattan Construction (the same company that built the depot in 1931) with restoring the same.
 In 1983 after completion, those companies leased space to make it their headquarters and offices.

 In 2004 Tulsa County purchased the building from the Williams Companies for $2.2 million and used the balance of $4 million in Vision 2025 funds for renovations.
 The building was turned over to the Tulsa County Industrial Authority, which then signed a 99-year lease with the Oklahoma Jazz Hall of Fame for $1.
 The Jazz Hall began operations at the site in 2007, though did not formally take control of the building until 2009.
-The lease calls for the Jazz Hall to cover its own operating expenses; and, some controversy has arisen on occasions when bill payments have been late.
-The Jazz Hall now calls the building the Jazz Depot.
+The lease called for the Jazz Hall to cover its own operating expenses; and, some controversy arose on occasions when bill payments were late.
+The Jazz Hall started calling the building the Jazz Depot.

 Before possible restoration of passenger train service to Tulsa via the Eastern Flyer proposal fell through, Tulsa city councilors discussed the likelihood of using a portion of the Jazz Depot for its original purpose of serving as a downtown rail terminal for the city, although other sites were also proposed such as the Center of the Universe location further to the northwest in Downtown Tulsa.

 In November, 2020, The Tulsa County Industrial Authority (TCIA) filed a lawsuit to terminate the building lease with the Jazz Hall and to recover $8,474 in past-due taxes and utilities.
 The suit alleged that the Jazz Hall was so far behind in its utility payments that electricity to the building was turned off on October 19.
 In January 2021 the Jazz Hall declared bankruptcy.
-On June 10, 2020, the bankruptcy court approved a $200,000 sale of the Jazz Hall, along with transfer of the lease of the Depot, to a new non-profit entity, The Jazz Foundation LLC, being a firm established by local businessman James Moore.
+On June 10, 2021, the bankruptcy court approved a $200,000 sale of the Jazz Hall, along with transfer of the lease of the Depot, to a new non-profit entity, The Jazz Foundation LLC, being a firm established by local businessman James Moore.
 That bid included a pledge of $1 million for deferred maintenance and other improvements, along with $1 million available for operating expenses and to satisfy future obligations under the lease with TCIA.

 By July 2022, renovations had begun on the facility, with a reopening originally expected in early 2023 as simply the Jazz Depot.
 The Jazz Foundation has funded $2 million in renovation updates for the second-floor Grand Entrance Hall, Exhibit Promenade and Performance Hall.
 The hope is to turn the building into a venue for concerts with a capacity of about 500, as well as space for private events and receptions.
-Renovations were continuing in May 2024, but no time frame for reopening had been determined.
+Renovations were continuing in July 2026, and no time frame for reopening had been determined.